sebastianpartyka/Lt-Anki-Addons/Editor button and context menu [template]/readme.md

-The template for injecting custom css and js to Anki pages.
+The template for injecting custom css and js to Anki windows.

 Styles are to be placed inside the `style.css`.
-The example code in this file overwrites some css variables to change the default color scheme:
+The example code in this file overwrites some Anki css variables to change the default color scheme:

 ![Anki default](https://github.com/Eltaurus-Lt/Lt-Anki-Addons/assets/93875472/b021928a-3080-4db0-91c0-0d8a7ba78c0a)